 Women the world over sleep less as they get older, which may be a protective mechanism so that the young are protected by their elders in the small hours.
 As long as the sleep you experience is refreshing, if you wake up early it’s best to get up to do something productive and enjoy the peace, rather than worrying about not sleeping.
 For those of you who like to meditate, the early hours of the morning are reputed to be the best time and can compensate for sleep.

-My favourite strategy for sleep is caffeine avoidance; taking a combination supplement providing both 5-HTP, magnesium and calming herbs an hour before bed; and listening to Silence of Peace as you go to sleep.
+My favourite strategy for sleep is caffeine avoidance; taking a combination supplement providing both 5-HTP, What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… and calming herbs an hour before bed; and listening to Silence of Peace as you go to sleep.
 If this doesn’t work, try melatonin, available on prescription or over the counter in most countries outside of the EU.
 Start with 3mg.

 If you are not getting the sleep you need then read this report for the complete guide to a good night’s sleep.

 Some headaches are caused by blood vessels in the head narrowing, possibly as a result of declining oestrogen levels, since oestrogen dilates blood vessels, improving blood flow.
-Coffee, alcohol and red wine frequently give rise to headaches, as can a food allergy, candidiasis, or glucose imbalance.
+Coffee, alcohol and red wine frequently give rise to headaches, as can a A food allergy occurs when the body’s immune system reacts abnormally to a specific food as it is perceived as a threat.
+In the most…, candidiasis, or glucose imbalance.
 Find out more about this here.

 Reducing menopausal joint pains